wood1986/ln/README.md

     [1402490137999] [INFO] [a] - [format]
 ####Creating your appender
 #####Code:
-    var emitter = new events.EventEmitter();
+    var write = function(timestamp, string) {
-    emitter.on("log", function(appender, timestamp, jsonString) {
       //please refer to the switch case statement
       //inside function ln(name, appenders) from ./lib/ln.js
       //as an example to write your custom code here });

     var log = new ln("ln", [{
-      "level": "info"             //you just need to specify the "level" attributes for your custom appender "emitter": emitter
+      "level": "info",             //you just need to specify the "level" attributes for your custom appender "write": write
     }]);

 ####3.
 How super fast and small is it?